monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - allow completion inside chunks in some cases
         - before closing )]}
         - after . :

+- brckts
+    - fix empty brackets at end of line (check balanced)

 - mode
     - salter mode
         - fix delete and other issues